NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/cohort_builder.md

 ## Cohort Types

-Depending on how they are modified or created, cohorts can have different types of filters and thus behave differently:
+Depending on how they are modified or created, cohorts can have different types of filters and thus behave differently after a data release with regards to the cases they contain.
+The following are the types of filters cohorts can have:

 * __Custom Queries__
 * __Specific List of Cases__

 ### Custom Queries

+A very common way to modify a cohort is by using the filters in the Cohort Builder.
+Using the filters in the Cohort Builder to build a cohort will create a cohort with custom queries (see note below for an exception).
 Examples of cohorts with custom queries would be:

 1. All cases in the `TCGA-BRCA` project.
 1. Cases with a primary site of `brain` and a gender of `male`.

 Cohorts based on custom queries will change depending on the data available.
 For example, if a data release adds cases to the TCGA-BRCA project, the first cohort example will include the new cases automatically and increase in size.
-A common way to create a cohort with custom queries is to use the filters in the Cohort Builder to build a cohort.

 The query expression section will display these custom queries with information about the properties and values that were applied as filters to the cohort.